chp-legacy/chainpoint-node/README.md

 *tl;dr* : Backup your auth keys using `make backup-auth-keys` and store those backups elsewhere!!!

+As an alternative, you can run `make print-auth-keys` to perform the backup and also print the `HMAC` keys to the console `STDOUT`.

 You are strongly encouraged to backup your authentication key(s).
 The following info may be useful if at some point in the future you need to backup/restore a Node or run it on a new host server.